 3. Constant learning: It is understandable that a manager cannot be expected to have an accurate knowledge from day one.
-To gain knowledge one must get into deep water to understand the nitty-gritties of a new department's work, irrespective of their earlier experience.
+To gain knowledge one must get into the deep water to understand the nitty-gritty of a new department’s work, irrespective of their earlier experience.
 And no matter which department you manage there will be some amount of new learning every day to keep abreast of latest trends and happenings related to that particular industry.
-And you should be able to rollup your sleeves and pitch in if necessary.
+And you should be able to roll up your sleeves and pitch in if necessary.

 5. Written communication: This is an extremely important skill that all techies must learn.
 The palest ink is better than the most retentive memory.
 Learn to put everything in writing in a clear simple language.
 Instead of giving speeches, talking or advising for an hour just summarize what you want and how you want in a concise email.
 Reduce formal talkative meetings to an absolute minimum.
 Instead, have quick informal meetings with your techies at their usual haunts like data centers, cabling rooms, server rooms, etc. That way you will get to know their ground realities, practical difficulties, limitations, workloads, etc., rather than have vague ideas of what they do by reading status reports.

 Of course, there are heaps of other best practices that an IT manager must learn.
 However, the above five are a good beginning in case you are not practicing them already.
 Finally, we can summarize this chapter with a quote from Thomas Watson who said, ‘A manager is an assistant to his men.’

 Note: You may freely publish any of my articles intact on your website or newsletter as long as you include the signature box above.